 Here’s a few more accounts and tools to make saving easy:

 Fewer fees please

 KiwiSaver is a simple and affordable way to save for your retirement.
-It’s voluntary but comes with a lot of great incentives to join up, including employer contributions and if you’re eligible, member tax credits from the government (note that availability of member tax credits are set by legislation and could be changed or suspended at any time).
-It makes saving easier as well, because the money you contribute comes directly out of your pay before you receive it.
+It’s voluntary but comes with a lot of great incentives to join up, including employer contributions and if you’re eligible, government contributions (note that availability of government contributions is set by legislation and could be changed or suspended at any time).
+It makes saving easier because the money you contribute comes directly out of your pay before you receive it.

 Making a decision about joining a KiwiSaver scheme is an important one.
 As with any investment, it makes sense to do your homework and choose a scheme that best suits your individual needs.